githubschool/thirty-minutes-to-merge/README.md

 [GitHub Flow Graphic](https://guides.github.com/introduction/flow/)
 ![github_flow image](https://github.com/githubschool/thirty-minutes-to-merge/blob/main/github_flow.png)

-Choose a branching strategy that works for you, here are some things to consider:
+Choose a branching strategy that works for you, here are some things to consider about GitHub Flow:
 - Simple and easy to manage
 - Fast and light weight - "deploy early, deploy often"
 - Works well with CI/CD strategies